diia-open-source/diia-setup-howto/backend/LINKDEPS.md

-# **How to manually clone, build and link dependencies from `@diia-inhouse` scope**
+# **How to Manually Clone, Build, and Link Dependencies from `@diia-inhouse` Scope**

 ## **Reason**

-Scope of `@diia-inhouse/<package>` is private which does not exist in public npm registry.
-It means that we can not install package from `@diia-inhouse/<package>` scope by just running `npm install`.
-Instead of installation we have to clone each required package from git repository, install it's dependencies and create `npm link`.
-It will create link to local copy of that package which is ready to be used as npm dependency.
+The scope of `@diia-inhouse/<package>` is private and does not exist in the public npm registry.
+This means that we cannot install a package from the `@diia-inhouse/<package>` scope by merely running `npm install`.
+Instead of installation, we have to clone each required package from the git repository, install its dependencies, and create an `npm link`.
+This will create a link to a local copy of that package, ready to be used as an npm dependency.

-## **Nested dependencies**
+## **Nested Dependencies**

-Each package from `@diia-inhouse/<package>` scope usually have another package from that scope as a dependency.
+Each package from `@diia-inhouse/<package>` scope typically has another package from that scope as a dependency.

-It means that before linking packages we have to define correct order in which we clone, install, build and link each package.
+This means that before linking packages, we have to define the correct order in which we clone, install, build, and link each package.

-In order to understand the issue completely let's consider simple chain of dependencies:
+To fully understand this issue, let's consider a simple chain of dependencies:

-`@diia-inhouse/db`->`@diia-inhouse/crypto`->`@diia-inhouse/errors`
+`@diia-inhouse/db` -> `@diia-inhouse/crypto` -> `@diia-inhouse/errors`

-According to that chain the linking order of dependencies is:
+According to that chain, the linking order of dependencies is:

 1. `@diia-inhouse/errors`
 2. `@diia-inhouse/crypto`
 3. `@diia-inhouse/db`

-When we consider to link specific package we have to have already linked all packages from it's `package.json`
+When we consider linking a specific package, we must already have linked all packages from its `package.json`.

-## **Linking process**
+## **Linking Process**

-Let's go and create npm link for `@diia-inhouse/errors` package
+Let's go ahead and create an npm link for the `@diia-inhouse/errors` package.

-### **1. Clone code from Git repository**
+### **1. Clone Code from Git Repository**

 ```bash
 $ git clone git@<git-repo-host>:diia-inhouse/pkg-errors.git
 ```

-> **_NOTE:_** packages that end with *-client are not listed as separate git repositories.
+> **_NOTE:_** Packages that end with *-client are not listed as separate git repositories.
 You can find them prebuilt in the [clients](clients/) folder.

-### **2. Install and use linked packages**
+### **2. Install and Use Linked Packages**

-As we can see according to `package.json` this package has only `devDependencies` to install and use
+As we can see according to `package.json`, this package only has `devDependencies` to install and use:

 ```json
 "devDependencies": {